aws/secrets-store-csi-driver-provider-aws/README.md

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/aws/secrets-store-csi-driver-provider-aws/main/examples/ExampleDeployment-PodIdentity.yaml
 ```
-6. Verify that the secret has been mounted correctly:
+6. Verify that the secret has been mounted correctly.
+Running the following command should output the secret string:
 ```shell
 kubectl exec -it $(kubectl get pods | awk '/nginx-pod-identity-deployment/{print $1}' | head -1) -- cat /mnt/secrets-store/MySecret; echo
 ```

 ### Troubleshooting
-Most errors can be viewed by describing the pod deployment:
+Most errors can be viewed using the `get pods`, `describe pod/<PODID>`, and `logs pod/<PODID>` commands:

 1. Find the pod names using `get pods` (use `-n <NAMESPACE>` if you are not using the default namespace):
 ```shell
 kubectl get pods
 ```
-2. Describe the pod (substitute the pod ID from above for `<PODID>`, use `-n <NAMESPACE>` if you are not using the default namespace):
+1. Describe the pod (substitute the pod ID from above for `<PODID>`, use `-n <NAMESPACE>` if you are not using the default namespace):
 ```shell
 kubectl describe pod/<PODID>
 ```